Political Representatives for

 - Committee Assignments:

-- Utilities: Meets twice monthly on weeks without a Full Council Meeting on Tuesdays at 9:30 AM
+- Committee on Council: Meets twice monthly on weeks without a Full Council Meeting on Mondays at 11:00 AM

 The Transportation Committee recommends on matters pertaining to transportation, generally, including the Metropolitan Atlanta Rapid Transit Authority (MARTA).
-One of its main functions is overseeing the Department of Aviation which operates Hartsfield -Jackson Atlanta International Airport, the world’s busiest airport.
+One of its main functions is overseeing the Department of Aviation which operates Hartsfield-Jackson Atlanta International Airport, the world’s busiest airport.
 The Transportation Committee also has purview over the Department of Transportation, whose task it is to perform traffic studies, install traffic signage and traffic calming devices throughout the city, etc. This assignment will allow Councilmember Wan to continue pushing on the various infrastructure projects that the voters authorized in both the 2015 Renew Atlanta infrastructure bond and the 2022 Moving Atlanta Forward referendum dollars voters approved.
 Councilmember Wan will also be pushing the various infrastructure repair projects that the neighborhood associations compiled last year.

 FINANCE/EXECUTIVE COMMITTEE (Chair)